By: Field & Stream Commerce Team

 After years of research and development, there are great choices to power any kayak.
 Whether you’re looking for a little extra help getting to the fishing grounds or you want to motor to the horizon, there is a high-quality, powerful and reliable kayak motor to meet your needs.

-Adding a motor to a kayak isn’t as easy as it sounds.
+Converting your fishing kayak into a motorized kayak isn’t as easy as it sounds.
 First, kayaks are designed to power with a paddle or via a pedal system.
 Kayaks use a displacement hull to cut through the water.
 Motors favor a planing hull that skims over the surface.
 Moreover, adding a battery and motor can increase the weight by 30 or more pounds, reducing the capacity and affecting the balance.

 Rigging, maintaining, and transporting a motor also adds a layer of complexity.
 Before and after each trip, expect to spend 10 to 15 minutes rigging and unrigging the boat.
 On top of the extra work, motors and batteries are heavy and bulky.
 Most motorized kayaks will be too heavy to car top, so a trailer or pickup truck is the best way to carry a motorized kayak.
 And don’t forget the extra-large cart to move the kayak from the parking lot to the water.